Skip to content

 Class: Quantum Mechanics

-Quantum mechanics is one of the most classic examples of field theories in physics.
-The Schrödinger equation is a partial differential equation that describes how the quantum state of a physical system changes over time.
+Quantum mechanics describes the behavior of nature at the scale of atoms and subatomic particles.
+The Schrödinger equation is a fundamental partial differential equation that governs how the quantum state of a physical system evolves over time.

 class: QuantumMechanics